 The impact of COVID-19 on distributive trades, construction, and transport turned out less adverse than anticipated.
 The sector level saw a mix of positive and negative growth.
 The impact of travel restrictions on fuel distribution led to -1.0 percent impact on the economy, but domestic retailing--largely for local consumption purposes--contributed 0.3 percent, reflecting the donor-driven mitigation effort.
 The small hotel and restaurant sector, reflecting travel restrictions, is estimated to have been responsible for -0.6 percent of the impact.
 It was originally anticipated that shore-based activities supporting fishing-fleet provisioning in Majuro port would contract significantly.
-However, the impact was far less than expected and

-2 GSUSA, RMI FY21 Economic Brief (posted Oct.
+GSUSA, RMI FY21 Economic Brief (posted Oct.
 20, 2021). https://pubs.pitiviti.org/rmi-fy21-economic-brief

-3 Includes domestic near-shore fishing, Pan Pacific fishing and loining (manufacturing), MIFV (manufacturing), and Koos (transshipment).
+Includes domestic near-shore fishing, Pan Pacific fishing and loining (manufacturing), MIFV (manufacturing), and Koos (transshipment).

-4 In FY19 Pan Pacific withdrew 2 leased vessels from operations and replaced them with new vessels.
+In FY19 Pan Pacific withdrew 2 leased vessels from operations and replaced them with new vessels.